New York lawyer taking flak for racist rant

 "This business recently made waves in the news, which often means that people come to this page to post their views on the news," it said.
 "While we don't take a stand one way or the other when it comes to these news events, we do work to remove both positive and negative posts that appear to be motivated more by the news coverage itself than the reviewer’s personal consumer experience with the business."

-Schlossberg was an obscure business and commercial law attorney before Tuesday, when he wandered into the Fresh Kitchen restaurant near his Madison Avenue law office and began berating the manager after overhearing a conversation in Spanish between a customer and an employee — an encounter that witness Deena Suazo videotaped and that her husband, Edward, later posted on his Facebook page.
+Schlossberg was an obscure business and commercial law attorney before Tuesday, when he wandered into the Fresh Kitchen restaurant on Madison Avenue and began berating the manager after overhearing a conversation in Spanish between a customer and an employee — an encounter that witness Deena Suazo videotaped and that her husband, Edward, later posted on his Facebook page.
 Edward Suazo didn't identify him but called him, derisively, a "big man."

 "Your staff is speaking Spanish to customers when they should be speaking English," said Schlossberg, holding a white iPhone and pointing at the Spanish speakers.
 "Every person I listen to.
 He spoke it, she’s speaking it.
 This is America.”